gvwilson/sdxpy/src/http/index.md

 ## Testing  {: #server-testing}

-At this point we really need to figure out how to test the servers we're building.
-Let's work backward from a test we want to be able to write.
+As with the server in [%x ftp %], we can work backward from a test we want to be able to write to create a testable server.
 We would like to create a file, simulate an HTTP GET request, and check that the status, headers, and content are correct.
-In the code below,
-the `CombinedHandler` class does double duty: it handles the simulated request, and also stores the values that the client would receive.

-[% inc file="test_testable_server.py" keep="example" %]

-The class we are testing is called `CombinedHandler` because it is derived from two things: a class that implements our application's `do_GET` and another class that provides replacements for the `BaseHTTPRequestHandler` properties and methods that our application actually uses.
-The latter is just a few lines long, though it would be larger if our application used more of `BaseHTTPRequestHandler`'s functionality:

-[% inc file="mock_handler.py" %]

-The application-specific class contains the code we've already seen:

-[% inc file="testable_server.py" keep="handler" omit="skip" %]

-However,
-`ApplicationRequestHandler` *doesn't* inherit from `BaseHTTPRequestHandler`.
-Instead,
-we create a class that combines the two when we need it:
-{: .continue}

-[% inc file="testable_server.py" keep="main" %]

-and create another class for testing that combines the application-specific class with `MockHandler`.
-This class is the `CombinedClass` that our test uses:
-{: .continue}

-[% inc file="test_testable_server.py" keep="combined" %]

-[%f server-inheritance %] shows the final inheritance hierarchy.
+[%f server-inheritance %] shows the final inheritance hierarchy:

+-   `BaseHTTPRequestHandler` comes from the Python standard library.

+-   `MockRequestHandler` defines replacements for its method.

+-   `ApplicationRequestHandler` contains our server's logic.

+-   `RequestHandler` combines our application code with Python's request handler.

+-   `MockHandler` combines it with our mock request handler.

 It's a lot of work to test a GET request for one file, but we can re-use `MockRequestHandler` to test the application-specific code for other servers.